skejeton/out/README.md

 # Building the game

-## Linux
+## On Linux

 The game is cross compilable on linux

-To compile to web-assembly make sure you have emscripten installed, then run `make wasm`
+**To compile to web-assembly* make sure you have emscripten installed, then run `make wasm`

-To compile to windows make sure you have `x86_64-w64-mingw32-gcc` installed, also, you will need an SDL2.dll file to be able to run this game, it has to be near the binary.
+**To compile to windows** make sure you have `x86_64-w64-mingw32-gcc` installed, also, you will need an SDL2.dll file to be able to run this game, it has to be near the binary.

-To compile to linux make sure you have SDL2 installed, after that, run `make linux`, convenience function for running exists `make run`, but so far it only works for linux
+**To compile to linux** make sure you have SDL2 installed, after that, run `make linux`, convenience function for running exists `make run`, but so far it only works for linux

-## Windows
+## On Windows

 TODO, I'd appreciate if someone would do a pull request on that ;)

-## MacOS
+## On MacOS

 TODO, I'd appreciate if someone would do a pull request on that ;)